ssayle/plant-humanities/cassava/README.md

 <param ve-image fit="contain" manifest="https://iiif.juncture-digital.org/gh%3Aplant-humanities/media/cassava/15.09.047_NA12_Cassava%20Garden_2015.jpg/manifest.json">
 {#paragraph22}

 On the other hand, Crosby associates cassava with Nigerian village life, which is why her painting incorporates imagery from her childhood in <span eid="Q1033">Nigeria</span>.
-Along the right side of the painting, we see a textile featuring a portrait of her mother, which came from her mother's funeral.[^ref37] Photographs from Nigeria are also incorporated into the cassava’s leaves, creating a layered effect that Crosby refers to as a “visual vibration.”[^ref38] This melding of present and past in the juxtaposition of a South American-cum-Nigerian plant and an Indian rubber tree makes these connections across time and space so strong.
-Much like its vegetal subject itself, Crosby’s painting seems to ask, “When does something belong to a place?”[^ref39]
+Along the right side of the painting, we see a textile featuring a portrait of her mother, which came from her mother's funeral.[^ref37] Photographs from Nigeria are also incorporated into the cassava’s leaves, creating a layered effect that Crosby refers to as a "visual vibration."[^ref38] This melding of present and past in the juxtaposition of a South American-cum-Nigerian plant and an Indian rubber tree makes these connections across time and space so strong.
+Much like its vegetal subject itself, Crosby’s painting seems to ask, "When does something belong to a place?"[^ref39]
 <param ve-image fit="contain" manifest="https://iiif.juncture-digital.org/gh%3Aplant-humanities/media/cassava/15.09.047_NA12_Cassava%20Garden_2015.jpg/manifest.json">
 {#paragraph23}

 ### References

-[^ref1]: “Partnership Formed to Improve Cassava, Staple Food of 600 Million People,” _Food and Agriculture Organization of the United Nations_, November 5, 2002, [http://www.fao.org/english/newsroom/news/2002/10541-en.html](http://www.fao.org/english/newsroom/news/2002/10541-en.html)
+[^ref1]: "Partnership Formed to Improve Cassava, Staple Food of 600 Million People," _Food and Agriculture Organization of the United Nations_, November 5, 2002, [http://www.fao.org/english/newsroom/news/2002/10541-en.html](http://www.fao.org/english/newsroom/news/2002/10541-en.html)

-[^ref2]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, “Archaeological Manioc (Manihot) from Coastal Peru,” _Economic Botany_ 40, no. 1 (1986): 99.
+[^ref2]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, "Archaeological Manioc (Manihot) from Coastal Peru," _Economic Botany_ 40, no. 1 (1986): 99.

-[^ref3]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, “Archaeological Manioc (Manihot) from Coastal Peru.”
+[^ref3]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, "Archaeological Manioc (Manihot) from Coastal Peru."

-[^ref4]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, “Archaeological Manioc (Manihot) from Coastal Peru,” 80.
+[^ref4]: Donald Ugent, Shelia Pozorski, and Thomas Pozorski, "Archaeological Manioc (Manihot) from Coastal Peru," 80.

-[^ref5]: Donna McClelland, “The Moche Botanical Frog,” _Arqueología Iberoamericana_ 10 (2011): 40.
+[^ref5]: Donna McClelland, "The Moche Botanical Frog," _Arqueología Iberoamericana_ 10 (2011): 40.

-[^ref6]: Donna McClelland, “The Moche Botanical Frog,” 35.
+[^ref6]: Donna McClelland, "The Moche Botanical Frog," 35.

-[^ref7]: Donna McClelland, “The Moche Botanical Frog.”
+[^ref7]: Donna McClelland, "The Moche Botanical Frog."

-[^ref8]: Darna L. Dufour, “A Closer Look at the Nutritional Implications of Bitter Cassava Use,” in _Indigenous Peoples and the Future of Amazonia: An Ecological Anthropology of an Endangered World_, ed.
+[^ref8]: Darna L. Dufour, "A Closer Look at the Nutritional Implications of Bitter Cassava Use," in _Indigenous Peoples and the Future of Amazonia: An Ecological Anthropology of an Endangered World_, ed.
 Leslie E. Sponsel (Tucson: University of Arizona Press, 1995), 151.

-[^ref9]: Darna L. Dufour, “A Closer Look at the Nutritional Implications of Bitter Cassava Use.”
+[^ref9]: Darna L. Dufour, "A Closer Look at the Nutritional Implications of Bitter Cassava Use."

-[^ref10]: Darna L. Dufour, “A Closer Look at the Nutritional Implications of Bitter Cassava Use,” 152–53.
+[^ref10]: Darna L. Dufour, "A Closer Look at the Nutritional Implications of Bitter Cassava Use," 152–53.

-[^ref11]: William O. Jones, “Manioc: An Example of Innovation in African Economies,” _Economic Development and Cultural Change_ 5, no. 2 (1957): 103.
+[^ref11]: William O. Jones, "Manioc: An Example of Innovation in African Economies," _Economic Development and Cultural Change_ 5, no. 2 (1957): 103.

-[^ref12]: A. Parmer, B. Sturm, and O. Hensel, “Crops that Feed the World: Production and Improvement of Cassava for Food, Feed, and Industrial Uses,” _Food Security_ 9, (2017): 914–915.
+[^ref12]: A. Parmer, B. Sturm, and O. Hensel, "Crops that Feed the World: Production and Improvement of Cassava for Food, Feed, and Industrial Uses," _Food Security_ 9, (2017): 914–915.

-[^ref13]: J. Bulkan, “The Place of Bitter Cassava in the Social Organization and Belief Systems of Two Indigenous Peoples of Guyana,” _Culture, Agriculture, Food and the Environment_ 41, no. 2 (2019): 120.
+[^ref13]: J. Bulkan, "The Place of Bitter Cassava in the Social Organization and Belief Systems of Two Indigenous Peoples of Guyana," _Culture, Agriculture, Food and the Environment_ 41, no. 2 (2019): 120.

-[^ref14]: J. Bulkan, “The Place of Bitter Cassava in the Social Organization and Belief Systems of Two Indigenous Peoples of Guyana,” 121.
+[^ref14]: J. Bulkan, "The Place of Bitter Cassava in the Social Organization and Belief Systems of Two Indigenous Peoples of Guyana," 121.

-[^ref15]: A. Parmer, B. Sturm, and O. Hensel, “Crops That Feed the World,” 907.
+[^ref15]: A. Parmer, B. Sturm, and O. Hensel, "Crops That Feed the World," 907.

-[^ref16]: Judith Ann Carney and Richard Nicholas Rosomoff, _In the Shadow of Slavery_ (Berkeley and Los Angeles: University of California Press, 2009), 108, 112; Kaori O’Connor, “Beyond ‘Exotic Groceries’: Tapioca/Cassava/Manioc, a Hidden Commodity of Empires and Globalisation,” in _Global Histories, Imperial Commodities, Local Interactions_, ed.
+[^ref16]: Judith Ann Carney and Richard Nicholas Rosomoff, _In the Shadow of Slavery_ (Berkeley and Los Angeles: University of California Press, 2009), 108, 112; Kaori O’Connor, "Beyond ‘Exotic Groceries’: Tapioca/Cassava/Manioc, a Hidden Commodity of Empires and Globalisation," in _Global Histories, Imperial Commodities, Local Interactions_, ed.
 Jonathan Curry-Machado (Hampshire and New York: Palgrave Macmillan, 2013), 227.

-[^ref17]: Alicia C. Montoya and Rindert Jagersma, “Marketing Maria Sybilla Merian, 1720-1800: Book Auctions, Gender and Reading Culture in the Dutch Republic,” _Book History_ 21 (2018): 56–88.
+[^ref17]: Alicia C. Montoya and Rindert Jagersma, "Marketing Maria Sybilla Merian, 1720-1800: Book Auctions, Gender and Reading Culture in the Dutch Republic," _Book History_ 21 (2018): 56–88.

 [^ref18]: Maria Sibylla Merian, _Metamorphosis insectorum Surinamensium_ (Amstelaedami: Joannem Oosterwyk, 1719), 5, [https://nrs.harvard.edu/urn-3:DOAK.RESLIB:41825989?n=16](https://nrs.harvard.edu/urn-3:DOAK.RESLIB:41825989?n=16)

-[^ref19]: “Inquiries and Directions for the Antilles, or Caribbee Islands, No. 33, 634,” _Philosophical Transactions of Royal Society of London_ (1668): 227, 231, [https://www.biodiversitylibrary.org/page/23264930](https://www.biodiversitylibrary.org/page/23264930); Kaori O’Connor, “Beyond ‘Exotic Groceries,” 229–231.
+[^ref19]: "Inquiries and Directions for the Antilles, or Caribbee Islands, No. 33, 634," _Philosophical Transactions of Royal Society of London_ (1668): 227, 231, [https://www.biodiversitylibrary.org/page/23264930](https://www.biodiversitylibrary.org/page/23264930); Kaori O’Connor, "Beyond ‘Exotic Groceries," 229–231.

 [^ref20]: Jean de Léry, _History of a Voyage to the Land of Brazil, Otherwise Called America_ (Berkeley: University of California Press, 1990).